top of page

 • Best for: Families and frequent home cooks

-Sustainability Spotlight — Wood & Bamboo Done Right
+Sustainability Spotlight — Wood & Bamboo, Chosen with Care

-What are the safest cooking utensils for health?
+What are the safest cooking utensils for everyday use?

-Is bamboo or silicone better for cooking utensils?
+Is bamboo or silicone better for kitchen utensils?

 Is it better to cook with silicone or metal utensils?

-Look for 18/10 stainless steel—high nickel content adds corrosion resistance and safety.
+Look for 18/10 stainless steel, which offers strong corrosion resistance and long-term durability.

-What is the best material for cooking utensils overall?
+What is the best material for kitchen utensils overall?

 Bright silicone spatulas and whisk in green, red, yellow, and pink on white background